 A specialized type of microprocessor optimized to display graphics and do very specific computational tasks.
 Modern real-time engines rely heavily on GPUs for performance.

 A computer storage device, typically using a spinning magnetic disk.
 See also SSD.

-A modular array of LED lights designed to display video content.
-Originally designed for indoor/outdoor advertising, entertainment venues, and broadcast use, LED panels are now used to create volumes for motion picture cinematography.
+A modular array of LED lights which display video content.
+Originally designed for indoor/outdoor advertising, entertainment venues, and broadcast use, LED panels are now used to create and enhance lighting and appropriately scaled environments for motion picture cinematography.

 The protective bundle wrapped around video and networking cables on a volume to tether between equipment carts and other connection points.

 The enclosed room on or near a volume where the main computer networking, video server, render nodes, and other critical infrastructure are housed.
 Also called server closet.

 A repository for digital assets designed to distribute them over a network; can be directly connected to LED volume nodes for distribution.
 Also a powerful playback device for video and audio assets with sophisticated media control and synchronization capabilities.

 The process of sampling the pixels of a specified onscreen texture and outputting their hue and intensity as DMX for lighting control and synchronization.

 The distance between LEDs on a volume panel.
 The lower the number, the more dense the pitch.
 Denser panels have greater visual resolution and are usually more resistant to moiré artifacts although they are also much more expensive and can sometimes be less bright.
 2.8mm is considered the minimum standard...

 A form of timecode with sub-microsecond timing accuracy.
 See also timecode.